Fizzr/Dubs/README.md

 As of now the UI takes form of a square box in the top right of any thread on 4chan.org.
 Any result is shown in boxes below the initial box.

 #Installation
--Save the extension in a folder on you computer
+- Save the extension in a folder on you computer
--Open chrome
+- Open chrome
--Enter chrome://extensions in the adress bar, or navigate to the extensions tab using the menues.
+- Enter chrome://extensions in the adress bar, or navigate to the extensions tab using the menues.
--Check "Developer mode"
+- Check "Developer mode"
--Press "Load unpacked extensions..."
+- Press "Load unpacked extensions..."
--Find the extension folder and press OK
+- Find the extension folder and press OK
--Make sure the extension is enabled
+- Make sure the extension is enabled

 #Issues and Bugs
--The design (made by me) is (in my opinion) god awful.
+- The design (made by me) is (in my opinion) god awful.
--Threads with no reply render a transparent background of the extension, as the extension steals its background colour from the reply class.
+- Threads with no reply render a transparent background of the extension, as the extension steals its background colour from the reply class.
--When no results are returned the result containers become tiny boxes that are still visable due to the borders and background.
+- When no results are returned the result containers become tiny boxes that are still visable due to the borders and background.
 - The border doubles between resultContainer and searchContainer
 - The entire .load() situation loading test.html (should change the name) feels like a hack.